-SOTA staff members, substitute teachers and visitors will no longer be able to park in the Memorial Art Gallery Lot.
-If you park at the Memorial Art Gallery, you will be subject to their policy on ticketing and towing.
+SOTA staff members, substitute teachers and visitors will no longer be able to park in the Memorial Art Gallery, Visual Arts, or Auditorium lots.
+If you park at any of these locations, you will be subject to their policy on ticketing and towing.
 Be advised that ticketing and towing will be strictly enforced.
 You can choose to find on-street parking on Prince Street or University at your discretion.
 Please observe posted signage for appropriate parking times.
 There are two (2) parking spaces designated in the University Lot for PARENTS visiting SOTA, located near the handicapped spaces.

 Please note that campus parking in the lots located on either side of the main entrance on Prince Street and University Avenue is reserved for staff only on Monday through Friday during school hours.
 Cars parking in these lots are designated with a SOTA parking sticker.
-We ask that you respect this and do not park in a spot that is assigned to someone else.
+We ask that you respect this and do not park in a spot that is assigned to someone else or in the yellow fire lanes.
 Faculty and staff not assigned to one of the SOTA parking lots are assigned parking in various locations near school.
 There are two (2) parking spaces designated in the University Lot for PARENTS visiting SOTA, located near the handicapped spaces.